GigabyteBlender/AI-ChatBot-Template/README.md

 ## Project Overview

 This project is a modern web-based chat interface that integrates with AI services through the OpenRouter API.
 The interface includes multiple interaction modes, a persistent chat history feature, and a customizable settings panel.
-It provides a complete chat application experience with both light and dark themes.
+It provides a complete chat application experience with all the features you would need.

 ## Key Components